KelvinTegelaar/CIPP/src/pages/troubleshooting/index.md

 ## Admin Consent

-If you Azure Tenant requires admin approval for user apps, add consent by following the below steps:
+If your Azure Tenant requires admin approval for user apps, add consent by following the below steps:

 1. Go to to [Azure Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps)
 1. Find *Azure Static Websites*
 1. Grant Admin Consent for all

 This will allow the users the ability to grant their own access now